MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-revenue-outcome-using-predictive-forecasting.md

 ---
-title: "Analyze revenue outcome using predictive forecasting | MicrosoftDocs"
+title: "Analyze revenue outcome using predictive forecasting (Sales Insights) | MicrosoftDocs"
 description: "Use predictive forecasting to analyze the revenue outcome by providing forecast projections based on your data." ms.date: 02/03/2020 ms.custom: